kivy/kivy/doc/sources/guide/lang.rst

 Instantiate children
 --------------------

-To declare the widget has a child widget that is an instance of some specific class, just declare that child inside the rule:
+To declare a widget instance of some class as a child widget, just declare that child inside the rule:

 .. code-block:: kv